b2renger/Introduction_Laser_Beambox/README.md

 # Introduction_Laser_Beambox

-Small introduction on how to use the Beambox pro laser cutter.
+Small introduction on how to use the Beambox pro laser cutter in french.
+Checkout the [english version](https://github.com/b2renger/Introduction_Laser_Beambox/tree/english)

 ![](laser_assets/PXL_20221130_081125976.jpg)